mstksg/inCode/copy/entries/monad-plus-1.md

 <div class="note">
 **Welcome to Haskell!**

-In this article, code that begins with `λ: ` represents commands to be entered at the interactive prompt, ghci.
+In this article, code that begins with `ghci> ` represents commands to be entered at the interactive prompt, ghci.
 Code that doesn't is actual source code.
 </div>